Why Get Involved?

 organization's own planning and recruiting.

-After answering these few questions, you and your fellow students are ready to begin
+After answering the following questions, students are ready to begin the application

 - You'll also need...

 - Three student officers (in order to qualify to be an officer, students must have completed

 - A faculty or staff adviser

 - A minimum of ten interested student members

 - A list of proposed activities for the first semester